-Section 21a-XXX-40.
+Section 21a-421j-38.
 License and Registration Suspension; Enforcement.

-- (a) During any period that a cannabis establishment, laboratory or research facility license is suspended: - (1) The licensee shall not make any alterations to an establishment, unless the alterations have been expressly approved in writing by the commissioner, or attach to the exterior or any other part of the establishment any sign indicating that the premises are undergoing alternations, including but not limited to signs stating "closed for repairs," "closed for alterations" or any words to similar effect. - (2) The licensee shall place on the establishment's front window and front door facing the street, a notice indicating the length of the suspension.
+- (a) During any period that a cannabis establishment, cannabis testing laboratory or research facility license is suspended: - (1) The licensee shall not make any alterations to an establishment, unless the alterations have been expressly approved in writing by the commissioner, or attach to the exterior or any other part of the establishment any sign indicating that the premises are undergoing alternations, including but not limited to signs stating "closed for repairs," "closed for alterations" or any words to similar effect; - (2) The licensee shall place on the establishment's front window and front door facing the street, a notice indicating the length of the suspension.
 The sign shall measure a minimum of eight inches in height by ten inches in width with lettering in a size and style that allows such sign to be read without difficulty by persons standing outside the establishment.
-The licensee shall maintain the sign in place until the period of suspension has terminated. - (3) The licensee shall not offer, sell, transfer, transport or otherwise convey, nor order or receive cannabis unless expressly approved by the commissioner. - (4) If a cannabis establishment, the licensee shall close the entire establishment for business, shall securely store all cannabis in a securely locked area, and employees of the licensee may access the establishment only under the supervision of a key employee and for the necessary care and maintenance of the cannabis and the establishment. - (5) If a laboratory or a research facility, the licensee shall cease all cannabis-related activity, shall embargo any cannabis in the establishment, and employees of the licensee may access the embargoed-cannabis only under the supervision of a key employee and for the necessary care and maintenance of the cannabis. - (b) Any cannabis not in compliance with the act and sections 21a-XXX-1 to 21a-XXX-40, inclusive, of these Policies and Procedures shall be subject to embargo or seizure by the department in accordance with section 21a-96 of the Connecticut General Statutes.
+The licensee shall maintain the sign in place until the period of suspension has terminated; - (3) The licensee shall not offer, sell, transfer, transport or otherwise convey, nor order or receive cannabis unless expressly approved by the commissioner; - (4) If a cannabis establishment, the licensee shall close the entire establishment for business, shall securely store all cannabis in a securely locked area, and employees of the licensee may access the establishment only under the supervision of a key employee and for the necessary care and maintenance of the cannabis and the establishment; and

+- (5) If a cannabis testing laboratory or a research facility, the licensee shall cease all cannabisrelated activity, shall embargo any cannabis in the establishment, and employees of the licensee may access the embargoed-cannabis only under the supervision of a key employee and for the necessary care and maintenance of the cannabis. - (b) Any cannabis not in compliance with Chapter 420h of the Connecticut General Statutes and sections 21a-421j-1 to 21a-421j-39, inclusive, of the Regulations of Connecticut State Agencies shall be subject to embargo or seizure by the department in accordance with section 21a-96 of the Connecticut General Statutes. - (c) The commissioner may, in the commissioner's discretion, suspend, revoke or refuse to grant or renew a dispensary or hybrid retailer license if such licensee is nonoperational for a period of more than sixty days, unless the commissioner approves in writing, a written request by the cannabis establishment, for good cause shown.